Many startups underestimate how important UI UX design for SaaS is, but it can be the reason users stay or leave.

 1. Watch Real Users

-Use tools like Hotjar or FullStory to see where people get stuck.
+Tools like Hotjar or FullStory let you see exactly where people get stuck or confused.

 2. Ask for Feedback